An Author's Starter Kit

 • After drafting, you edit.
 And for me, edits occur in MS Word.
 In case you were asking, yes, Scrivener exports into MS Word.

 • Once you've got a website, you need to start growing a newsletter and getting an email list.
 My go-to is Mailerlite.
 They are free up to 2,000 subscribers and then reasonably priced after that.
 They have amazing drag-and-drop features, and I all around love the simplicity of the tool.
+Another one I have not used but it comes highly recommended is AuthorEmail.
+It is built specifically for authors.

 • I use HeroPost for my social media scheduling.
 I bought a lifetime access license for really cheap during a Black Friday sale, and it's been good for the price.
 The only platform it does not integrate with at this time is TikTok.